efraingatuzz/ISMabs/ISMabs_ion/README.md

 # ISMabs_ion:

 ISMabsion model, based on ISMabs (Gatuzz et al. 2015).
 This model computes column densities for neutral species assuming the XSPEC solar abundance.
-Column densities for ions and metallic iron are parameters of the model
+Column densities for ions and metallic iron are parameters of the model.

 The contents of the ISMAabs_ion folder include:
 - atomic_data/AtomicData.fits  -- atomic database binary fits file.
 This must reside in the directory atomic_data inside the folder where the model is located.
 - ismabs_ion.f90 -- source code for ISMabsion
 - lmodel_ismabs_ion.dat -- local model definition file needed by xspec.
 - compile.sh -- installation script written on bash.
 - README.md -- this file

 INSTALLATION

-You can use the compile.sh file to install the model by doing
+You can use the compile.sh file to install the model by doing (depending on your OS)

-sh compile.sh
+sh compile_linux.sh/sh compile_mac.sh

 In the  model folder or you can setting up and using this model is as described in the xspec manual: